Helwig Luz: World War II

 In mid September 1942, his older son Helwig was killed in action in Stalingrad, while served as Leutnant with Panzer Regiment 24 and General Luz was ordered back to Germany.
 He spent several next months in Führer Reserve, before assumed duty as Commander, Settlement office for the 6th Army (Abwicklungsstelle 6.
 Armee) in February 1943.

 Following the distaster in Stalingrad, almost 300,000 German soldiers was killed, captured, wounded or missing.
 Kins of these soldiers needed information about them or even death certificates.
 In order to fulfill these requests, the OKW established this office in Rudolstadt, Thuringia and the fates of Stalingrad soldiers were reconstructed from the interviews of surviving soldiers, documentation and other.
 Later when other units were destroyed in combats in Africa, Luz's office provided information regarding these casualties.

 Luz was promoted to Generalleutnant in April 1944 and remained in that assignment until the early June that year, when he was transferred to Norway as new commander of 199.
 Infanterie-Division.
 His new unit with headquarters in Narvik was mostly used for the defense of the Norwegian coast against possible invasion, but as the war progressed, his division was transferred to Denmark in April 1945.

 Luz tried to retreat with his division to the West and surrender to the U.S. forces instead of Soviets.
 He contacted the headquarters of 84th Infantry Division at Havelberg and tried to negotiate to surrender of whole division.
-Unfortunatelly his men were still some distance from Elbe river and was held up by other German units ahead of it.
+Unfortunately his men were still some distance from Elbe river and was held up by other German units ahead of it.
 The parts of the division managed to surrender to Americans at Havelberg, while rest was forced to surrender to Soviets near Brandenburg an der Havel.
 Luz himself was captured by Americans and transported to the United States.